So you’ve written a book? Congrats! The hardest part is truly over.

 5. You’ll have access to extra services (like editing, cover design, etc.).

-Most hybrid publishers offer services for every step of the publishing process, from editing to promotion, so you can pay to have everything done for you in one place.
+Most hybrid publishers offer services for every step of the publishing process, from editing and interior layout, to cover design and promotion, so you can pay to have everything done for you in one place.
 But it will usually cost a pretty penny.

 6. Most hybrid publishers are higher quality than self publishing.